hm-lang/core/proposals/README.md

 # you can also give it an explicit type:
 ReadonlyVar: int(123)
-# TODO: should we completely kill this notation???
-ReadonlyVar: int = 123

 # you can also define a variable using an indented block;
 # the last line will be used to initialize the variable.